matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 Plot layout
 ===========

-- The default dpi used for on-screen display is now 100, which is the same as the old default for saving files.
-Due to this change, the on-screen display is now more what-you-see-is-what-you-get.

 - The number of ticks on an axis is now automatically determined based on the length of the axis.